WFRT/verif/README.rst

 * Probabilistic metrics such as brier score, PIT-histogram, reliability diagrams
 * Plot statistics as a function of date, forecast horizon, station elevation, latitude, or longitude
 * Show statistics on maps
+* Subset the data by specifying a date range and lat/lon range
 * Export to text
 * Options to adjust font sizes, label positions, tick marks, legends, etc
 * Anomaly statistics (relative to a baseline like climatology)
-* Output to png, jeg, eps, etc and specify image dimensions and DPI.
+* Output to png, jeg, eps, etc and specify image dimensions and resolution.

-For a full list run verif without arguments.
+For a full list, run verif without arguments.

 Requirements
 ------------